-- On submission of data entered, a confirmation screen will be displayed along with full name of the taxpayer as per PAN.
+- Once you submit the data, a confirmation screen will be displayed along with that taxpayer’s details as per PAN.

-- On verifying the details appearing on confirmation screen, click on ‘submit to the bank.
-In case details need to modified click on ‘edit’ and follow the same procedure again
+- Post verification, click on ‘submit to the bank.
+In case details need to modified click on ‘edit’ and follow the same procedure again.

 - Taxpayer will now be directed to bank website.
 Either login to netbanking or enter debit card details and complete the payment